E1 Tower

 The Erbil 1 Tower, also known as Zaniary Tower, is a 48-story, 180 m tall multi-use skyscraper in the heart of Erbil, capital of the Kurdistan Region of Iraq.
-The E1 Tower is the tallest building in Iraq.
+It is located In Zaniary next to the Road That splits it from Mahabad.
+The E1 Tower is the second tallest building in Iraq.
 The project was part of Kirmanj Construction Company owned by Eng.
 Sabah Noori Ali whose objective is to develop and revitalize the area, opening new opportunities for people and enhancing the quality and standard of living of people in the area.
 The building is of reinforced concrete and all the concrete totaling up to 40,000 m3 is being supplied by Lafarge company, the leading concrete supplier in Iraq and internationally.

 Overview

 Construction of the project began in 2019 and it was completed in 2022-2023.
 The project as a whole is a great boost to Erbil's economy opening over 300 job opportunities and improving the infrastructure of the city.
 The building has 46 above ground floors and 2 underground floors.
 It will include over 400 apartments and 400 parking stalls.
 It also includes an open view restaurant and dedicated office-use floor and other facilities such as a gymnasium, indoor swimming pool, saunas, ...etc.
 The building is serviced by 8 elevators on the lower floors with varying speeds to keep waiting times for upper story residents to a minimum.